Discover a selection of the most distinguished and influential individuals in Spanish history with our list of the top 15 famous Spanish people.

-Pablo Picasso makes the number one spot in our list of most famous Spanish people.
+Pablo Picasso claims the top position on our list of the most renowned Spanish individuals.

-This Spanish painter is one of the most influential artists ever and pioneered the avant-garde Cubism movement.
+This Spanish painter stands as one of the most influential artists in history and played a pioneering role in the avant-garde Cubism movement.

-Picasso was born in Málaga in 1881 and died in France where he spent most of his life in 1973.
+Born in Málaga in 1881 and living most of his life in France, Picasso’s legacy continued until his passing in 1973.

 You can start by learning their language with our free online Spanish course for beginners.